LemmyOnukwugha/hangman/README.md

 ---

 Hangman is a guessing game.
-This version I created focuses on Christmas since tis the season 🎅🏻 therefore related trivia questions brought up and the player is required to guess the answer. five incorrect guesses and the player loses the game.
+This version I created focuses on Christmas since tis the season 🎅🏻 therefore related trivia questions are brought up and the player is required to guess the answer.
+Five incorrect guesses and the player loses the game.

 ## Screenshots